 Addepar, Inc. (“Addepar” or the “Company”) respects your concerns about privacy.
-Addepar participates in the EU-U.S. and Swiss-U.S. Privacy Shield frameworks (collectively, the “Privacy Shield”) issued by the U.S. Department of Commerce.
+Addepar has recertified in the EU- U.S. Privacy Shield Framework and the Swiss- U.S. Privacy Shield Framework (collectively, the “Privacy Shield”) issued by the U.S. Department of Commerce.
 Addepar commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the European Union, the United Kingdom, and Switzerland in reliance on the Privacy Shield.
 This Policy describes how Addepar implements the Privacy Shield Principles for Consumer Personal Data.

 For purposes of this Policy:

 “Client” means any entity, such as a wealth management advisory firm or private bank, that uses Addepar’s products or services.

 “Consumer” means any natural person who is located in the EU, United Kingdom or Switzerland, but excludes any individual acting in his or her capacity as an Employee.

 “Controller” means a person or organization which, alone or jointly with others, determines the purposes and means of the processing of Personal Data.

 “Employee” means any current, former or prospective employee, intern or temporary worker of Addepar, or any related individual whose Personal Data Addepar processes in connection with an employment relationship, who is located in the EU, United Kingdom or Switzerland.

 “EU” means the European Union and Iceland, Liechtenstein and Norway.